ad34/FizzBuzz-keras/README.md

 # fizz-buzz-keras

-fizz buzz in Keras
+Fizz Buzz implementation with Keras.io

-Some week ago I read the funny blog post of Joel Grus http://joelgrus.com/2016/05/23/fizz-buzz-in-tensorflow/ about an interview and the fizz buzz test
+A few weeks ago I read the funny blog post of Joel Grus http://joelgrus.com/2016/05/23/fizz-buzz-in-tensorflow/ about an interview and the fizz buzz test

-As I use keras, I rewrote the code with keras
+As I use keras for my machine learning projects , I made an implementation based on keras.io deep learning library

-I get 92% accuracy , not that bad ;)
+I get 92% accuracy : not that bad ;)